- Home

 The body relies on vitamin D to absorb and store calcium in skeletal tissue.
 This means that, without enough vitamin D, we can’t enjoy the full benefits of upping our calcium intake.

-You can read more about the role of vitamin D in bone health on the ROS website.
-They also have a guide to choosing vitamin D-rich foods.
+You can read more about the role of vitamin D in bone health on the ROS website, including how to choose vitamin D-rich foods.

 Protein

-Multiple studies have linked high-protein diets with various benefits for bone health.
-In particular, research has linked it with better bone density later in life and a reduced risk of osteoporosis and fractures.
+Multiple studies have linked high-protein diets with bone health benefits.
+In particular, better bone density later in life and a reduced risk of osteoporosis and fractures.

-This is mainly because protein makes up a major part of bone mass and volume.
+This is mainly because protein is a major part of bone mass and volume.
 You can read more about the role of protein in bone health on the ROS website.

 B vitamins

-According to the ROS, B vitamins are important for bone health because, among other things, they help to produce bone-building cells, regulate calcium absorption, and control levels of homocysteine (a marker of inflammation).
+According to the ROS, B vitamins are important for bone health because, among other things, they help produce bone-building cells, regulate calcium absorption, and control homocysteine levels (a marker of inflammation).

 Vitamins C and E